oreqizer/oreqizer/content/the-math-of-fitness/index.md

 I am going to offer a mathematical interpretation of fitness, along with practical implications that arise in context of life and sport performance.
 These ideas are not new.
-In fact, Greg Glassman, founder of CrossFit, has talked about this interpretation multiple times during his presentations[^1].
+Greg Glassman, the founder of CrossFit, has talked about this interpretation multiple times during his presentations[^1].
 I want to build upon his ideas and introduce a robust framework for _training for a better life_! :star: